zack-bitcoin/amoveo/docs/use-cases-and-ideas/trustless_markets.md

 Trustless markets in financial derivatives are the goal of this software.
-It is not a smart contract platform like Ethereum.
 This software can only support smart contracts that can be built from financial derivatives.

 By financial derivative, I mean a bet that is priced in the native tokens.
 The money being gambled is locked up until the winner is known.
 Neither participant in the bet has to trust the other.